aws/aws-dynamodb-encryption-java/README.md

   </dependency>
 ```

-To enable the download of snapshot jars from Maven:
+Don't forget to enable the download of snapshot jars from Maven:

 ```xml
   <profiles>